Applications for our 2025 intake are now closed.

 The standard Convergence Science Centre PhD programme and studentship academic eligibility criteria are:

-• A master’s degree in a relevant subject
+• A master’s degree in a relevant subject is desirable

 • Appropriate English language skills.